huntersair/chromatintune/README.md

 For every experiment, hyperparameters, metrics, model checkpoints, and generated figures were logged through MLflow.

+The model was trained only on ATAC-seq and H3K27ac targets.
+MPRA activity was used exclusively for post-hoc interpretation of the learned embedding space.

 ## Architecture Experiments

 Several architectural variants were evaluated during development.